Component testing in practice

 Mock fetch()

 Mocking is the act of replacing a real function or class with something under your control for a test.
 This is common practice in nearly all types of tests, except for the simplest unit tests.
-This will be covered more in Assertions and other primitives.
+This is covered more in Assertions and other primitives.

 You can mock fetch() for your test so that it completes quickly and returns data you expect, and not "real-world" or unknown data. fetch is a global, which means we don't have to import or require it into our code.